xingyumex/ALEN/README.md

 ## 1. Overview

-This repository contains the source code and supplementary materials for the paper titled **ALEN: An Adaptive Dual-Approach for Enhancing Uniform and Non-Uniform Low-Light Images**.
+This repository contains the source code and supplementary materials for the paper titled **ALEN: A Dual-Approach for Uniform and Non-Uniform Low-Light Image Enhancement**.
 This research focuses on low-light images enhancement.

 ![ALEN_Architecture](ALEN_ARCH.png)